Story by: Norton Children’s on April 17, 2020

 A bruise means that a child is just rambunctious, right?
 Possibly, but some bruising can signify something much more serious: child abuse.
-Bruises are a commonly overlooked sign of abuse.
+Being able to tell whether a bruise could be from abuse can help protect a child.
 Many people have the misconception that bruising is obvious and matches the size of an adult hand.
 In reality, the damage from abuse can manifest in a variety of different ways, including small, subtle bruises.

 Kentucky has consistently ranked as one of the worst states for child abuse and has been the worst state in the country for two years in a row.
 Every day, there is a child at Norton Children’s Hospital who is a victim of abuse.
 Almost every week, there is at least one child who has been injured so severely that he or she requires intensive care in the hospital’s “Just for Kids” Critical Care Center.

 The TEN-4 bruising rule is a way for anyone to remember how to spot signs of abuse that need to be evaluated immediately.
 Just remember: